mwvgroup/pwv_kpno/rst_source/documentation/install.rst

     >>>
     >>> quit()

-This will create a directory *site_backups* containing a *.ecsv* format config file for each site.
+This will create a directory ``site_backups/`` containing a .ecsv format config file for each site.
 The package can then be updated using pip

 .. code-block:: bash
    :linenos: